NasserMughrabi/Sorting-Algorithms/README.md

 # Sorting Algorithms and Algorithm Patterns

+# Recursion

+- The idea of recursion is that instead of conquering the problem top to bottom for graph/tree or start to end for array/string in a for/while loop, in recursion you conquer the problem from bottom to top (what's before the recursive call(s) gets executed going top to bottom for graph/tree or start to end for array/string and what's after the recursive call(s) gets executed going bottom to top for graph/tree or end to start for array/string).
+In short, in recursion you conquer the problem from bottom to top.
+What's before the recursive call(s) gets executed going top to bottom and what's after the recursive call(s) gets executed going bottom to top

+- Recursion : it is an algorithm pattern where the problem is conquered bottom to top instead of top to bottom.
+The code will not execute what is after the recursive call until the bottom element is reached

 # Divide and Conquer

 - Divide and Conquer : it is an algorithm pattern where problem is divided into smaller subproblems and then each subproblem is solved/conquered individualy.